thirtythreeforty/neolink/README.md

 uid = "BCDEF0123456789A"
 ```

-Create a text file with those contents named `neolink.toml` in the same folder as neolink and then run the following command
+Create a text file with called `neolink.toml` in the same folder as the neolink binary.
+With your config options.

+When ready start `neolink` with the following command
-in your terminal in the same folder as neolink and the config file.
+using the terminal in the same folder the neolink binary is in.

 ```bash
 ./neolink rtsp --config=neolink.toml